ZcashFoundation/zebra/book/src/dev/ecc-updates.md

 - Use `crate-name@version` to upgrade to a specific version of that crate, instead of just the highest version.

 - You need to have [cargo upgrade](https://crates.io/crates/cargo-upgrades) and [cargo edit](https://crates.io/crates/cargo-edit) installed for this command to work.

+### Version consistency check

+- Ensure that the crate versions in the `Cargo.toml` of the zcashd release, `Cargo.toml` of `zcash_script`, and the `Cargo.toml` files of Zebra crates are all the same.
+Version consistency is crucial.

 ### Build/Test zebra & fix issues